onur-akgun/loan-quote/README.md

 [this article](https://blog.bossylobster.com/2012/05/reverse-calculating-interest-rate) does describe a method for doing this using Newton-Raphson method.

-However, do note that there is a slight mistake in this article when resolving the geometric series.
+Note that there is a slight mistake in this article when resolving the geometric series.
 The following is the algorithm used based on the method described in the article, with the mistake corrected.

 #### Identifying the variables